pied-billed-grebe-2048-MAT_1920

 Vocalization

 Cackling Calls: Pied-Billed Grebes often emit high-pitched, cackling calls that sound like a series of rapid chuckles.
-These calls are commonly heard during territorial disputes or interactions with other grebes.
+These calls are heard during territorial disputes or interactions with other grebes.

 Whinnying Calls: This call resembles a horse's whinny and is used during courtship displays or to communicate with a mate.
 It consists of a series of high-pitched, descending whinnies.